HomeAbuse

 6. He may still benefit from male social confidence.

 Many males are trained from childhood to take up space, speak over others, challenge rules, expect access, and assume their needs belong at the center.
-A dress does not automatically remove that training.
+Clothing choices do not automatically remove that training.
+More of us understand this when someone is wearing a men’s suit, for instance.

 7. He may be seen as complex while women are seen as cruel.